MatheusTostes/trybe-exercices/fundamentos/1-unix-e-shell/README.md

-## We have learned about the unix and some of most common commands.
+## We have learned about the unix history, their structure and some of most common commands.

 Commands:
 - ls